 - Anyone involved in processing EU consumer data, including third-party entities involved in processing data to provide a particular service, can be held liable for a breach.

-- When an individual no longer wants his or her data to be processed by a company, the data must be deleted, "provided that there are no legitimate grounds for retaining it."
+- When an individual no longer wants their data to be processed by a company, the data must be deleted, "provided that there are no legitimate grounds for retaining it."

 - Companies must appoint a data protection officer if they process sensitive data on a large scale or collect information on many consumers (small and midsize enterprises are exempt if data processing is not their core business activity).